CodeYourFuture/curriculum/content/js1/blocks/setup/index.md

 To start, we need to create a file called `package.json` in our project.

-> A `package.json` is used to store useful information about our current project, like the name, description, version etc.
+> A `package.json` is used to store useful information about our current project, like the name, description, version etc. Its content is writte in the [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

 We can create a `package.json` file and add the following to it: